EarthMC/earthmc-docs/src/posts/quality-of-life-update.md

 Classic was the first iteration of EarthMC.
 It was online from 2016 until 2018.
 You can now visit Classic in spectator mode with the command /joinqueue classic.
 It's important to preserve server history.
 Classic dynmap will be available in the near future.

----

-## Teleport to any town in your own nation
-It is now possible to spawn to any town in your own nation.